 - 2.1 The Act sets out four licensing objectives which are fundamental to the decision making of the panel.
-The licensing objectives are follows:- - (a) The prevention of crime and disorder. - (b) Public safety. - (c) The prevention of public nuisance. - (d) The protection of children from harm. - 2.2 Any application or licensing matter which comes before a panel will be treated on its own merits having regard to the following issues:- - (a) The promotion of the four licensing objectives. - (b) The council's statement of licensing policy. - (c) The most recent guidance issued by the Secretary of State for Culture, Media and Sport. - (d) The merits of the application and the representations received from the parties.
+The licensing objectives are follows:- - (a) The prevention of crime and disorder. - (b) Public safety. - (c) The prevention of public nuisance. - (d) The protection of children from harm. - 2.2 Any application or licensing matter which comes before a panel will be treated on its own merits having regard to the following issues:- - (a) The promotion of the four licensing objectives. - (b) The council's statement of licensing policy. - (c) The most recent guidance issued under section 182 of the Act - (d) The merits of the application and the representations received from the parties.